renswilderom/renswilderom.github.io/publications.md

 - When existing genre communities adopt new genres: combining network and field perspectives to explain the rise of trance music.
 Status: revise and resubmit at _Cultural Sociology_.

 - The dance of markets and movements: The emergence and development of dance genres in the US, UK, and the Netherlands, 1985–2005.
 With Alex van Venrooij.
-Status: submitted to _Poetics_.
+Status: under review at _Poetics_.

 - How disqualification leads to legitimation: dance music as a societal threat, legitimate leisure activity and established art in a British web of fields, 1985-2005.
 With Giselinde Kuipers and Alex van Venrooij.
-Status: will be submitted in due course to _Sociology_.
+Status: will be submitted in due course.

 - The moral affordances of online sex talk: Sexual meaning-making and the creation of moral spaces on a Dutch discussion forum.
 With Myra Bosman and Giselinde Kuipers.
 Status: Revise and resubmit at _The Sociological Review_.